FREAS-tools/freas-bpmn4frss-library/src/frss-extension/elements/PotentialEvidence/description.md

-# `PotentialEvidenceType`
+# `PotentialEvidence`

-Potential evidence type is a construct which allows to mark the `bpmn:DataObject` type as an evidence object.
-The existence of `PotentialEvidenceType` "transforms" the `DataObject` that it's attached to into a `EvidenceDataObject`.
-This transformation extends the information we can attach to the `DataObject` with properties contained within `PotentialEvidenceType`.
+Potential Evidence is a construct which allows the user to mark the `bpmn:DataObject` type as an evidence object.
+The existence of `PotentialEvidence` "transforms" the `DataObject` that it's attached to into a `EvidenceDataObject`.
+This transformation extends the information we can attach to the `DataObject` with properties contained within `PotentialEvidence`.

-Properties of the `PotentialEvidenceType`:
+Properties of the `PotentialEvidence`:

 - [x] `dataFields`